thomassampson/powershell-proxy/README.md

   GET /api/auth/authorize
 ```

 Allows a user to get a device code to authenticate with Okta using Device Authorization Grant.

-More info: https://developer.okta.com/docs/guides/device-authorization-grant/main/
+More info on Okta configs: https://developer.okta.com/docs/guides/device-authorization-grant/main/

 #### Example Requests